jeremylynch83/drjeremylynch/master.md

 ## How are ruptured aneurysms treated?

 Ruptured aneurysms require immediate treatment to prevent further bleeding, as the consequences of this may be disastrous.
 Two techniques are available to achieve this.
 The primary and less invasive method is endovascular coiling.
 In this procedure, a catheter is inserted into a blood vessel and guided towards the aneurysm, whereupon small coils are released.
 These coils facilitate blood clotting, thus averting further rupture.
-The National Institute for Health and Care Excellence (NICE) recommends endovascular treatment for aneurysmal rupture if it possible due to the significantly improved chance of survival following the treatment [1].
+The UK National Institute for Health and Care Excellence (NICE) recommends endovascular treatment for aneurysmal rupture if it possible due to the significantly improved chance of survival following the treatment.
 In addition, patients have a higher likelihood of living independently coupled with a reduced risk of developing seizures.
-This is based on evidence from high-quality clinical trials such as the International Subarachnoid Aneurysm Trial conducted over a period of 16 years [2].
+This is based on evidence from high-quality clinical trials such as the International Subarachnoid Aneurysm Trial conducted over a period of 16 years.

 ![Aneurysm coil embolisation. ](img/aneurysm coiling.svg)